Sports Illustrated Logo

 Red, blue, and black are the most common colors of the emblem.

-• Black – effort, will of athletes.
-The absence of competitors for the magazine – it is unique in its kind.
+• Black effort, will of athletes.
+The magazine’s lack of competitors is unique in its kind.

-The full-bodied font, reminiscent of the Hulk, indicates the voluminous and vibrant reporting.
-Dark shadows lend the emblem a three-dimensional feel and the sensation that it hovers above the paper, a technique that symbolizes the evolution of printing technologies and the emergence of computer programs allowing high precision.
+The full-bodied font, reminiscent of the Hulk, indicates voluminous, vibrant reporting.
+Dark shadows lend the emblem a three-dimensional feel and the sensation of hovering above the paper.
+This technique symbolizes the evolution of printing technologies and the emergence of computer programs enabling high precision.